KXII: News operation

-Technical information
+Technical information and subchannels

-Subchannels for KXII/KXIP-LD and K28QF-D

-The stations' digital signals are multiplexed:
+KXII transmits from a tower along US 377 in rural northeastern Marshall County, Oklahoma (southwest of Madill).
+The station's signal is multiplexed:

 Analog-to-digital conversion

 KXII launched a digital signal on UHF channel 20 in May 2002.
 In 2006, with the installation of DiviCom MPEG-2 high definition and standard definition encoders, statistical multiplexing equipment and software from broadcast equipment manufacturer Harmonic Inc. at its master control facility, KXII became the first television station in the world to transmit two HD channels and one SD channel over a 6 MHz digital bandwidth feed; the equipment allowed the station to transmit MyNetworkTV-affiliated KXII-DT2 in 480i SD and Fox-affiliated KXII-DT3 in 720p HD, as complementary feeds to its main HD signal.

-KXII discontinued regular programming on its analog signal, over VHF channel 12, on February 6, 2009, two weeks prior to the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which a Congressional resolution later delayed to June 12, in order to allow additional time for viewers reliant on over-the-air television service to obtain digital tuning equipment).
-The station's digital signal relocated from its pre-transition UHF channel 20 to VHF channel 12 for post-transition operations (using the latter channel, which corresponds to its former analog allocation, as its PSIP virtual channel on digital television receivers).
+KXII ended regular programming on its analog signal, over VHF channel 12, on February 6, 2009, two weeks prior to the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which a Congressional resolution later delayed to June 12, in order to allow additional time for viewers reliant on over-the-air television service to obtain digital tuning equipment).
+The station's digital signal relocated from its pre-transition UHF channel 20 to VHF channel 12 for post-transition operations.